 However, for homeowners who are planning to paint their whole house (that includes various ceilings in multiple rooms), it becomes tricky to carry the paint can and other tools up and down the ladder.

-Ladders also become restrictive because it allows you paint only one section at a time before you can start with other.
+Ladders also become restrictive because it allows you to paint only one section at a time before you can start with others.

-Scaffoldings for painting your house can really be a life savior during these instances.
+Scaffoldings for painting your house can be a life savior during these instances.

 What is scaffolding?